jpvt/Computer_Graphics/Assignment #1/README.md

 ---

 **NOTE:** This is the short version of the assignment's article.
-If you want the long version explaining all the details about digital images and rasterization, please access the [long version](https://github.com/jpvt/Computer_Graphics/blob/master/Assignment%20%231/article.md).
+If you want the long version explaining details about digital images and rasterization(basically a newbies guide), please access the [long version](https://github.com/jpvt/Computer_Graphics/blob/master/Assignment%20%231/article.md).

 ## Features